m0nkmaster/groove-cli/README.md

-# groove-cli
+# Groove CLI!

-CLI groovebox with a simple REPL for building patterns and playing samples.
+Command Line Interface (CLI) groovebox with a simple REPL for building patterns and playing samples.
+Music making for software engineers!

 Status: early but usable.
 You can add tracks, set patterns, load samples, and play/stop.
 Songs save to YAML.